bgulla/sensor2json/README.md

 # sensors2json
 Exposes GPIO sensor data via JSON REST endpoint.
-This repo builds an ARM compatible Docker image that will output the values of DS18B20|BMP180 sensors connected to a Raspberry Pi.
+This repo builds an ARM compatible Docker image that will output the values of [DS18B20](https://www.adafruit.com/product/381) or [BMP180](https://www.adafruit.com/product/2652) temperature/altitude/barometric pressure sensors connected to a Raspberry Pi.
+This library can be extended to serve up any GPIO sensors.
+Pull Requests are welcome.

 ## GPIO Sensors are hard, use REST!
 The container binds to a provided port and outputs the sensor data in easy to ingest JSON blobs.